kshitij-p/chatgpt-writer-demo/README.md

 1. Add a toasts system or some way to notify the user if the API response fails.
    In this demo a static response is returned but a real app would make an API call that can fail and if it fails silently then thats bad UX.

+# Additional Features/Ideas
+These are the things that can be added as features as opposed to the aforementioned points where improvements in terms of UI/UX or just on the technical side of things.

+1. Read the user's chat to autofill the given prompt (done in background)
+1. Collect data and run some sort of sentimental analysis and collect data to improve prompt suggestions
+1. Use AI to find new people to connect with based on chatting history - can be done by prompting the search bar with autofills
+1. Support different languages and provide translations